 Jun 26, 2017

-The City of Hood River is embarking on an exciting project; we’re preparing to launch community solar on our building.
-Our Public Works Building just so happens to be a long, rectangular building that gets direct sunlight, making it the perfect location for solar, while also cutting the City of Hood River’s Public Works bill in half each month.
+The City of Hood River is embarking on an exciting project; we’re preparing to construct a community solar array.
+Our Public Works Building is long, rectangular, and gets direct sunlight.
+It's the perfect location for solar.
+We'll be cutting the City of Hood River’s Public Works electric bill in half each month.

 Our citizens will feel the savings.
-By spending less money on energy, we’ll have more funds to spend on operations and improvement projects throughout the City.
-As Public Works Director, I oversee a lot: our entire water system, road improvements and maintenance, City parks and facilities, City fleets and crews.
-There’s also an engineering program.
-My department issues construction permits.
-We inspect all driveways, sewer and stormwater connections, City signs, and house utility connections.
-We run all City improvement projects.
-My department keeps the City running smoothly.
+By spending less money on energy, we’ll have more funds to spend on operations and improvement projects throughout the city.
+As Public Works Director, I oversee a lot: our entire water system, road improvements and maintenance, city parks and facilities, city fleets and crews.
+We inspect all driveways, sewer and stormwater connections, city signs, and house utility connections.
+We run all city improvement projects.
+My department keeps the city running smoothly.
 The savings from our new solar array will allow us to dedicate more resources to maintaining and improving this place we love to call home.

 Projects like these are about doing the right thing, but they also represent more than that.
-They are about making long term beneficial investments in our community that also benefit our community.
+They're about making long term beneficial investments in our community.
 Clean Energy Jobs would allow us to do more projects like this one, and to undertake them sooner than we would be able to otherwise.
 My job as Public Works Director means I do everything I can to keep things running smoothly and ensure that Hood River remains a vibrant, good place to live.
 I can’t imagine anything more in line with that objective than continuing to invest in clean energy projects that would help our community so directly.